Raptoredd/Incitatus/README.md

 # Monitoring
-Simple and usefull script to make faster your ethical hacking session's !!
+Simple and usefull script to make faster your ethical pentest session's !!